Corbin Carroll Preview, Player Props: Diamondbacks vs. Rangers

 Corbin Carroll At The Plate

-- In 34.7% of his games this season, Carroll has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in two contests.
+- Carroll has had at least one RBI in 34.5% of his games this year (41 of 119), with two or more RBI 15 times (12.6%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in 63 games this season, with multiple runs 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.